Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 It follows therefore from the proof of Theorem~\ref{THEOREMAUTOVECTDLOG} that $\Omega_{\overline{M}}$ is associated with this subfunctor. \end{PAR}

 \begin{PAR} Assume for the rest of the section that there exists a $k$-valued point in $M^\vee$ and let $Q_M$ be the corresponding quasi-parabolic subgroup of $P_M$.
-The discussion in the preceeding paragraph enables us to refine Theorem~\ref{THEOREMAUTOVECTDLOG}.
+The discussion in \ref{ATIYAH2} enables us to refine Theorem~\ref{THEOREMAUTOVECTDLOG}.
 Given a $Q_M$-representation $V$ or equivalently a $P_M$-equivariant vector bundle $\widetilde{V}$ on $M^\vee$ we define the object $(J^n\widetilde{V})'$ in $\cat{$\overline{M}$-FJ-lf-coh}$ by